• Professor • Geographer • Cambodia Watcher • Anarchist • Metalhead • Atheist • Vegan • Pacifist • Straight Edge • Super Dad •

 simonspringer [at] gmail.com

-I am Professor of Human Geography and Director of the Centre for Urban and Regional Studies at the University of Newcastle, Australia.
+I am Professor of Human Geography, Head of Discipline for Geography and Environmental Studies, and Director of the Centre for Urban and Regional Studies at the University of Newcastle, Australia.

 Previously I was Professor (July 2018-Nov 2018), Associate Professor (July 2015-June 2018), and Assistant Professor (July 2012-June 2015) at the University of Victoria, Canada, Lecturer (Dec 2010-June 2012) at the University of Otago, New Zealand, and Assistant Professor (July 2009-Dec 2010) at the National University of Singapore.

-Series edited by Ian Bruff (Managing Editor), Julie Cupples, Gemma Edwards, Laura Horn, Simon Springer and Jacqui True
+Series edited by Ian Bruff (Managing Editor), Gemma Edwards, and Simon Springer

 This book series provides a platform for the publication of path-breaking and interdisciplinary scholarship which seeks to understand and critique capitalism along four key lines: crisis, development, inequality, and resistance.
 Through this approach the series alerts us to how capitalism is always evolving and hints at how we could also transform capitalism itself through our own actions.